 If a sculptor does not wear the safety equipment referred to in the rules, they will be suspended from the competition until the safety equipment standards are met.

 Each competitor must ensure that they are fully insured.

-The sculptors must commit to working in a manner that takes into account the safety of themselves, other competitors and the audience.
+The sculptors must commit to working in such a manner that considers their own safety as well as that of the other competitors and the audience.

 Each sculptor must sign a waiver before the competition.

-The speed sculpting competition will be held at the Bear Arena in Katri Vala Cultural Centre on Saturday 15 August 2020 from 11 am – 12:30 pm.
+The speed sculpting competition will be held at the Bear Arena in Katri Vala Cultural Centre on Saturday 13 August 2022 from 11 am – 12:30 pm.
 The competitors will be allowed to cut and debark their block of timber before the competition, between 10:30 and 11 am, if they so wish.

 Judging and prizes